 You should be logged into the host without being asked to enter your password or your passphrase.
 Resolve any errors before continuing.

-Lastly, on windows a shortcut can be created that does this all in a single double-click.
+Lastly, a shortcut can be created which logs you in with a single double-click.

 - Find the Putty application on your PC.
 Right-click and select Create Shortcut.